 Behaving in a way that causes others to become bitter is as sinful as bitterness-

 The New Testament clearly teaches a principal of mutual accountability when it comes to sin (Matthew 18:6).
 For example: Christians are clearly forbidden from committing adultery (Exodus 20:14, Mark 7:21).
-That being said, spouses are cautioned against refusing each other sexually because doing so could tempt their spouse to commit adultery (1st Corinthians 7:1-5).
+However, spouses are also cautioned against refusing each other sexually because doing so could tempt their spouse to commit adultery (1st Corinthians 7:1-5).
 Obviously, a lack of “IT” in a marriage does not make adultery acceptable to God (Hebrews 13:4).
 However, it does make the other partner accountable to God for their refusal to obey Scripture.
 Similarly, each person is responsible before God for their own choice to become bitter.
 However, we have an obligation to live in such a way that we do not give people just cause to become bitter.
 If we don’t we will be accountable to God for our refusal to obey Scripture.

 It’s His job (1st Samuel 24:12, Hebrews 4:13, 1st Peter 4:5).